chrisleefoster/MadGraph5-scripts/README.md

 - `generate.sh`
 - `generate_eW.sh`
 - `run.sh`
-- `analysis_HwU_distributions.f`
+- `analysis_HwU_top-distributions.f`
 - `job`

-Currently, the createTemplate method is recommended for beginners not familiar with all MG5 options.
-To get a full understanding of all available options it is recommended `./bin/mg5_aMC`
+Currently, the createTemplate method is recommended for beginners not familiar with all of MG5 options.
+To get a full understanding of all available options it is recommended to run MG5's shell with `./bin/mg5_aMC`

 ### Generation scripts
 After creating the new sim folder, you can start a simulation by running `path/to/mg5/bin/mg5_aMC generate.sh`.
 If we want to include electroweak corrections we run `path/to/mg5/bin/mg5_aMC generate_eW.sh`.